sexmastercc/Cloudflare-AI/README.md

 Due to this feature being in beta it may be hard to keep up with the newest updates so make sure your API is up to date with the newest code.
 This is NOT for production use.

+[WARNING!]
+By default the API does not have a password, it is recommened to add a password to your API aswell as configure the rate limit settings if you want it to be less public.

 ## Steps